Okemos Public Schools

+History

+Between 1920 and 1923, the district was housed in a wooden building built in 1870.
+It had an exterior fire escape slide attached to second floor.
+In May 1923, the school at 4406 Okemos Road (known as Central School) opened as the district's first school built after the district consolidated from ten small districts in 1920.
+It served as the high school until a new high school was built in 1960.
+An addition was built at the Central School in 1948, around which time the district stopped using the wooden school building.

+The 1960 high school building was designed by the Lansing architecture firm Laitala and Neutchterlein Associates and had six individual buildings connected by canopies.
+The architect stated in the dedication pamphlet that "the total movability of partitions (including exterior walls) makes it possible to adapt to any conceivable educational situation which may arise.
+As opposed to conventional construction this high school will be completely adaptable to the educational needs for at least a century."
+Since opening, the buildings have been connected by interior spaces and reconfigured.

+The present Okemos High School was built in 1994, and the former high school became Chippewa Middle School.

-In 2009, the Okemos school board decided, to reorganize the district's elementary and middle schools.
+In 2009, the Okemos school board decided to reorganize the district's elementary and middle schools.
 One key objective was to close budget deficits resulting from lagging tax revenues and declining enrolments.
 Improvements sought to consolidate teaching to a few schools, allowing for more specialization among teachers at each grade level.

 In 2010, Wardcliff and Edgewood Elementary Schools closed.
 Kindergarten to 4th grade students from Wardcliff and Central were reassigned to Cornell, Bennett Woods, and Hiawatha; and the public Montessori program moved to Central from Edgewood.

-All 5th and 6th graders now attend Kinawa Middle School, with all 7th and 8th graders now attending Chippewa Middle School.
-Edgewood is now home to Okemos Community Education, which also houses their Childcare Program and Pre-School Program.